• Skip to main content

 Pickles can be considered both a fruit and a vegetable.
 Since they are made by bathing cucumbers in a brine liquid, they are a vegetable.
 However, technically speaking cucumbers are considered to be a fruit because of their seeds.

-These Pickle Roll Ups are one of my favorite party foods ever, but if you need other ideas check out these yummy party food ideas:
+These pickle wraps are one of my favorite party foods ever, but if you need other ideas check out these yummy party food ideas:

 Will you help add value to Pip and Ebby?